Derrick Rose Better Than Pacers' Caris LeVert?

-Is Knicks' Derrick Rose Really Better Than Than Chicago Bulls' Lonzo Ball And Indiana Pacers' Caris LeVert?
-NBA 2k22 Ratings Seems To Think He Is
+Is New York Knicks' Derrick Rose Better Than Than Chicago Bulls' Lonzo Ball And Indiana Pacers' Caris LeVert?
+NBA 2k22 Ratings Say So

 Derrick Rose of the New York Knicks had an excellent season last year.